Regulations on pension provision also for citizens crossing national boarders

 - to prevent situations in which a person is covered by two social security systems and has to pay double social security contributions.

-The former EU social security regulations (1408/71 and 574/72) continue to be applied on citizens from EEA countries, Switzerland and third countries.
+The former EU social security regulations (1408/71 and 574/72) continue to be applied to citizens from EEA countries, Switzerland and third countries.
 Finland has concluded bilateral social security agreements with

 - Canada and Quebec,